Introduction

 The Valsalva Hypothesis

-may involve a neurological confusion between speech and the human body's
+views stuttering as involving a neurological confusion between speech and the human body's

 Valsalva mechanism.